-Landmarks Localization: We use 21 point markups for face landmarks locations as provided in the AFLW [28] dataset.
+Landmark Localization: We use the 21 point markups for face landmark locations as provided in the AFLW [22] dataset.
 Since the faces have full pose variations, some of the landmark points are invisible.
 The dataset provides the annotations for the visible landmarks.
-We consider boundingbox regions with IOU overlap greater than 0.35 with the ground truth for learning this task, while ignoring the rest.
-A region can be characterized by $\{x, y, w, h\}$ where (x, y)are the co-ordinates of the center of the region and w,h are the width and height of the region respectively.
+We consider regions with overlap greater than 0.35 with the ground truth for learning this task, while ignoring the rest.
+A region can be characterized by $\{x, y, w, h\}$ where (x, y) are the coordinates of the center of the region and w,h are the width and height of the region respectively.
 Each visible landmark point is shifted with respect to the region center (x, y), and normalized by (w, h) as given by (2)